ysyk2021/the-power-of-mindful-compassion-techniques-for-personal-growth-and-connection-with-others/src/chapter-4-1.md

-Chapter 6: Mindfulness-Based Techniques for Developing Compassion Towards Self and Others
+Mindfulness-Based Techniques for Developing Compassion Towards Self and Others
 =========================================================================================

 In this chapter, we will explore mindfulness-based techniques that can be used to develop compassion towards oneself and others.
 By incorporating these practices into your daily life, you can cultivate a deeper sense of connection, empathy, and personal growth.